 We decided to visit Singapore, Malaysia and Indonesia because we did our 20-days Southeast Asia trip in June.

-To be honest.
-20 days were not enough and we left a lot of things to see.
-However, we made the most of every single day of our trip.
-We slept a few hours and came back with a broken body and absolute need for vacation.
-This feeling can only mean that you just returned from the journey of your life.
+To be honest, 20 days were not enough and we left with a lot of things we have yet to see.
+Nevertheless, we made the most out of every single day of our trip.
+We slept for few hours and came back with broken bodies and absolute need for more vacation.
+This feeling can only mean that you have just returned from the journey of your life.

 The places visited in those 20 days were the following: